 The Android OS itself looks great from the pictures.
 I was excited!
-And yet, I kept hearing random tidbits from people about how Android “sucks” or how it was a “UX nightmare”.
-Also, I heard about how nearly every Android phone had a “terrible camera”.
+And yet, I kept hearing random tidbits from people about how Android “sucks” or how it was a “UX nightmare.” — Also, I'd heard about how nearly every Android phone has a “terrible camera.”

-The most uniform complaint was the inconsistent experience across carrier builds and the inconsistent customization by various manufacturers.
-These parties would apply their own custom software interface “skins” and “bundled Apps” (bloatware) that generally varied from tolerable to terrible.
-The Nexus 5 avoids all of this by shipping with the latest, vanilla, updatable build of Android… straight from Google with no “bloatware”.
+The most uniform complaint was the inconsistent experience across carrier builds and the inconsistent customization of the OS by various manufacturers. — These companies would apply their own custom software interface “skins” and “bundled apps” (bloatware) that generally varies from tolerable to terrible.
+The Nexus 5 avoids all of this by shipping with the latest, vanilla, updatable build of Android… straight from Google, with no added “bloatware.” 👍🏻

-Android is so close, but just not quite there for me. — On paper (or in mind), the Nexus 5 seemed like the ideal phone: simple, discreet looking hardware with vanilla Android and no carrier bloatware!
-It had the latest Android v4.4 KitKat pre-installed, an integrated Google cloud-based backup services, and the rest of Google's services and email/calendar built-in.
+On paper (or in mind), the Nexus 5 may seem like the ideal phone: simple, discreet looking hardware with vanilla Android and no carrier bloatware!
+It had the latest Android v4.4 “KitKat” pre-installed, an integrated Google cloud-based backup service, and the rest of Google's services (email, calendar, etc.) built-in.
 Nice!?

-What's not to like?
-Even my iPhone 5S on iOS 7 does a half-assed job of supporting Gmail and Google Calendar, still, to this day! — It certainly didn't help that the best way to support Google's services is through Microsoft Exchange. (seriously, until they decided to discontinue it for most customers)
+… What's not to like?
+Even my iPhone 5s on iOS 7 does a “meh” job of supporting Gmail and Google Calendar, to this day! — It certainly didn't help that the best way to support Google's services is through the Microsoft Exchange protocol, and support for this for most customers was discontinued.
+(Seriously.)

-The only things on the iPhone that I really had to walk away from were iTunes and iMessage.
-So far, I've been a huge fan of iTunes Match, Apple's cloud-based tool for syncing large music libraries across multiple devices.
-Things like star ratings, play counts, and music metadata sync effortlessly between devices, and you can maintain a single music library with only occasional fragmentation.
+The only things on the iPhone that I really had to walk away from were the iTunes desktop software and iMessage. — So far, I've been a huge fan of iTunes Match, Apple's cloud-based tool for syncing large music libraries across multiple devices.
+Things like star ratings, play counts, and music metadata sync effortlessly between devices over-the-air, and you can maintain a single music library with only occasional fragmentation.

-iMessage is totally replaceable, but getting your friends to agree on a service that's not already built into their phones is a bit trickier than it sounds.
-SMS is a rip-off so nobody wants to use it, and yet iMessage is only on iPhone and the only consistent alternative to paying per-message for most users not following the “App craze”.
+iMessage is totally replaceable, but getting your friends to agree on a service that's not already built into their phones is a bit trickier than it sounds. — SMS is a rip-off and has other constraints, so nobody wants to use that, and yet iMessage is only on iPhone… so the only consistent cross-platform and cross-user alternative is paying per-message through typical carrier communication channels right now.